Skip to main content

 Twelve Years in, Annual Lecture Remains an Apt In Memoriam for a Former Colleague

 The 2023 David Derse Memorial Lecture and Award coincided with Día de los Muertos, scientist emeritus Stephen Hughes, Ph.D., noted at the event.
 It was fitting happenstance.
 The Day of the Dead, as it’s called in English, is observed primarily in Mexico to celebrate the memory and legacy of deceased loved ones.
-In a similar spirit, the memorial lecture in Frederick united scientists to honor the legacy of the late David Derse, Ph.D.
+In a similar spirit, the memorial lecture in Frederick united scientists to enjoy each other’s company and—for the 12th straight year—honor the legacy of David Derse, Ph.D.

 NIH Research Festival Makes an Impression With Its Return to Bethesda Campus